Zhenghangxu/codex-quick-model-switch/README.md

 This project is only for Codex setups that use an API key through an OpenAI-compatible upstream proxy such as CliProxyAPI.
 It is not for Codex users who use Codex directly through OAuth without an API-key-backed provider.

 It is designed for manual switching only.
-There is no classifier, no prompt extraction, no automatic routing, and no Groq dependency.
+There is no automatic routing.

 ## Quick Start